With Mountain Fortress, there’s a lot of stuff going on here: Kijoshu x Bodaimoto x Omachi… …let’s look at what each of those mean.

 Omachi – an heirloom rice strain (and a particular favourite of mine) which lends a balanced and mellow vibe to the sake.

 With so much going on, couldn’t this be a case of over-egging the pudding?
 No!
 Mountain Fortress does not disappoint.
-Sumptuous stewed and cooked fruit aromas such as red apple, plum, melon, jack fruit, gooseberry and blueberry great the drinker.
+Sumptuous stewed and cooked fruit aromas such as red apple, plum, melon, jack fruit, gooseberry and blueberry greet the drinker.
 A velvety texture, with sweet apple crumble, custard and stewed/baked fruit flavours; a medium-full body and a long, indulgent finish make this sake luxurious and exciting.
 Well-balanced acidity offsets the residual sugar, and ample umami combines to make a medium-full-bodied sake that pairs perfectly with mature cheeses, charcuterie, tapas, padron peppers, sweet BBQ sauces, steak and pretty much everything!

 Heating Mountain Fortress it pays off, big style.
 Creaminess is amplified, complexity increased: it comes alive!